 The C.G.
 (Center of Gravity) is the location on the wing where the model balances and has a great effect on how the plane will fly.
 If the C.G. is too far aft (tail heavy), the model will be too responsive.
 If the C.G. is too far forward (nose heavy), the model will not be responsive enough.
-As provided to you, your Sensei should already be properly balanced, or very nearly properly balanced, but it's a good idea to check the balance just in case.
+As provided to you, your Focke-Wulf Fw-190 should already be properly balanced, or very nearly properly balanced, but it's a good idea to check the balance just in case.
 Follow the instructions to make sure the model is balanced properly and the C.G. is in the correct location.

 □ 1.
-Install the motor battery, but do not connect it to the ESC.
-Also install the battery hatch.
-All the rest of the parts of the plane should already be installed, including the propeller and spinner.
+Insert the motor battery in the fuselage and secure it with the hook and loop strap, but do not connect it to the ESC.

+2. Install the battery hatch.

-□ 2.
-Two plastic aileron servo covers can be found on the bottom of the wing.
-Draw a mark 1/4" [7mm] back and 1/4" [7mm] forward from the front of the aileron servo cover.
-The plane should balance between the two marks.
-Place your fingers between the marks and lift the plane.
+□ 3.
+On the top of the wing, next to the wing fillets, place a mark 3" (76mm) from the leading edge or use the panel line.
+Place your fingers on these marks and lift the plane upside down.
 The fuselage should remain level - it may be helpful to have an assistant view the plane from the side.
 If the fuselage does not rest level, try moving your fingers under the wing.
-Your fingers can be moved between the marks.
-As long as the fuselage is level with your fingers between the marks, the balance range is acceptable, and the plane is ready to fly.
-However, if after moving your fingers forward past the front mark, the nose remains low, tail weight will be required.
-Or, if after moving your fingers past the back mark, the tail remains low, nose weight will be required.
+Your fingers can be moved forward or aft up to 5mm each way.
+As long as the fuselage is level with your fingers within the 5mm range, the balance range is acceptable, and the plane is ready to fly.
+However, even if after moving your fingers the acceptable 5mm forward, the nose remains low, tail weight will be required.
+Or, even if after moving your fingers the acceptable 5mm aft, the tail remains low, nose weight will be required.
 Balance the plane as instructed below.

-Note: Even if your Sensei balances perfectly, later you may wish to change its flying characteristics by moving the C.G. forward or aft.
-Moving the C.G. forward (nose heavy) will make the plane more stable which may be better for windier days, but this will also make it less maneuverable.
+Note: Even if your Fw-190 balances perfectly on the recommended balance point, later you may wish to change its flying characteristics by moving the C.G. forward or aft.
+Moving the C.G. forward (nose heavy) will make the plane more stable which may be better for windier days, but this will also make is less maneuverable.
 Moving the C.G. back (tail heavy) will make the plane more maneuverable which is good for experienced pilots who wish to perform aerobatics.
-In any regard, never fly the model with the C.G. outside the recommended range.
+In any regard, start at the recommended balance point and never fly the model with the C.G. outside the recommended range.

-□ 3.
-If the Sensei does not balance between the lines, determine the amount of weight required to balance it by placing segments of Great Planes stick-on lead (GPMQ4485) or similar weight along the edge in the battery compartment or on the top of the stabilizer.
-Do not attach it yet.

 □ 4.
+Determine the amount of weight required by placing segments of Great Planes stick-on lead (GPMQ4485) or similar weight, over the cowl or tail, but do not attach it yet.

+□ 5.
 Once the plane balances and you know how much lead will be required, permanently stick it into position.
-The best place to add nose weight is in the battery compartment.
+The best place to add nose weight is to remove the propeller and engine louvers and place the weight inside the cowl.
 If tail weight is required, simply attach it to the side of the fuselage, under the horizontal stabilizer.

-□ 5.
+□ 6.
 Once the weight is attached, recheck the C.G. to make certain the plane still balances at the correct C.G.
 Once finished, remove the battery.
 Never charge the battery while it is installed in the model.